-Originally called "Gisla's hill" from the Old English, it finally became Islington in the 17th century.
+Originally called "Gisla's hill" by the Saxons in the 11th century, it finally became Islington in the 17th century.
 The area formed part of the Great North Road from Aldersgate, along what’s now Upper Street to the toll road up Highgate Hill.

 A century later, Islington became the supplier of clean water to London carrying water from Sadlers Wells and Clerkenwell.
 This connection with water continued with the Building of the Regent’s Canal in 1828, that passes through Islington.